archethic-foundation/archethic-docs/docs/learn/p2p.md

 title: P2P
 ---

-ARCHEthic is a permissionless network where any node can participate into the network as long as they have some hardware requirements such secure element to enclave the private keys avoiding any disclosure of keys.
+Archethic is a permissionless network where any node can participate into the network as long as they have some hardware requirements such secure element to enclave the private keys avoiding any disclosure of keys.
 (See [Hardware Root of Trust](/learn/cryptography/hardware-root-of-trust))

 However, the network is able to detect if the new joined nodes should act as validation nodes by authorizing them to validate transactions.